Is there a pamphlet with all this information in it? Yes!

 physical therapists, and occupational therapists attending injured employees.
 See

-setting of fees for prescription medicines required to treat an injured employee.
+2004 to include the setting of fees for prescription medicines required to treat

 2. What is the methodology used by the Commission to establish its schedule of fees?

-of Colorado, Nevada, New Mexico, North Carolina, Oregon, Utah, and Washington.
-As
+Colorado, Nevada, New Mexico, North Carolina, Oregon, Utah, and Washington and uses

-Regarding the formula to calculate the 75th percentile, the Commission uses the
+Regarding the formula to calculate the associated percentiles, the Commission uses

-- If the survey sample size is less than four, then the value for the code may be
+- If the survey sample size is less than four, then the code may be identified as

-of a value, in which case the PC value may be based on the current ICA PC-to-Total
+PC (Professional Component) of a value in which case the PC value may be based on

 - Codes specific to Arizona, the value of which may be determined through the hearing